akauppi/GroundLevel-firebase-es/DEVS/Lighthouse.md

 If there are places to improvement, Lighthouse offers you links for more information.

 Note that the deployment (`index.html` and Rollup configuration) is optimized for HTTP/2 delivery.
-At the time of writing (Sep 2020), local emulation does not work with HTTP/2<sub>[issue](https://github.com/firebase/firebase-tools/issues/2518)</sub>.
-We recommend using Lighthouse only on the production deployment.
+Use Lighthouse only on production ready build (`app-deploy-ops`), not development.

->Note: If your results are sub-optimal and they can be improved by settings in this project, let us know.
+>Note: If your results are less than 100 and they can be improved by settings in this project, create an Issue.

 ## References